Can Pyrite Go In Water

 Finally, pyrite oxidation often causes a decrease in water quality due to the formation of acidic compounds such as sulfuric acid and hydrochloric acid.
 These acids can corrode pipes and other infrastructure used for drinking water supply systems.
 Ingestion of contaminated water from corroded pipes can also lead to health problems such as gastrointestinal issues or even heavy metal poisoning depending on the concentration of pollutants present in the water.

-See also How To Install A Heat Pump Water Heater
+See also How To Dispose Of Water Heater

 In order to protect against these potential health risks associated with pyrite in water, it is important to regularly test for its presence and address any potential issues quickly before it has a chance to cause further damage.
 It is also important to maintain proper pH levels in order to reduce the risk of corrosion from acidic compounds released by pyrite oxidation as well as contamination from bacteria or other pollutants that may be present in the environment.